degustujacaistota/en/_pages/about.md

 4. Because it's my hobby: <br/>
 I don't write sponsored content.
-I do not earn by my blog, it is only my hobby for which I devote a large part of my home budget ;)
+I do not earn by my blog, it is only my hobby for which I devote a large part of my home budget :D

 What do I assess?
+First of all, all reviews in articles are my(or the people I go to dinners with) subjective opinions.
+I am not a culinary expert, just a fine dining fan and the Michelin Giude anthusiast.
+My knowledge and experience comes from hundreds of visits to restaurants, from culinary books, from conversations with Chefs and of course from the Internet.

 ### Rating criteria:
 1. The Taste and technique
 2. Presentation of courses
-3. Atmospher
+3. Atmosphere
 4. Service
 5. Interior decoration/Cleanliness
 6. Best Value for money
 7. Creativity/Vision

-Maximum the restaurant/bistro/bar can receive 250 points.
+I don't consider the choice of alcohols or how they match the dish because we mostly don't drink alcohol.
+You can find the points given on older articles.
+Over time, I have stepped away from fixed point ratings because I felt that they don't fully reflect what I want to express.
+Therefore, I decided to only include a descriptive rating in the Summary section.

 <a name="baklazan"></a>
 ### Courses have their own rating expressed by my favourite Eggplants!